MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 The sample code described in this article creates a table named ``adventureworks``.
 Each table row contains the details of a product such as name, category, quantity, and a sale indicator.
 Each product also contains a unique identifier.

-You'll use the following API for Table classes to interact with these resources:
+You use the following API for Table classes to interact with these resources:

 * [``TableServiceClient``](/dotnet/api/azure.data.tables.tableserviceclient) - This class provides methods to perform service level operations with Azure Cosmos DB for Table.
 * [``TableClient``](/dotnet/api/azure.data.tables.tableclient) - This class allows you to interact with tables hosted in the Azure Cosmos DB table API.